 - Spleen rupture.
 Your spleen may become enlarged and can rupture.
 A ruptured spleen can cause death.
-Call your doctor right away if you have pain in the left upper stomach (abdomen) area or your left shoulder.
+Call your healthcare provider right away if you have pain in the left upper stomach (abdomen) area or your left shoulder.

 - A serious lung problem called acute respiratory distress syndrome (ARDS).
-Call your doctor or get emergency medical help right away if you have shortness of breath with or without a fever, trouble breathing, or a fast rate of breathing.
+Call your healthcare provider or get emergency medical help right away if you have shortness of breath with or without a fever, trouble breathing, or a fast rate of breathing.